destan0098/dir-fuzzer/README.md

 ## Features

-This Tool Create random user agent for web browsing
+This Tool crawl file and folders